aws-samples/amazon-q-business-code-analysis/README.md

 3. Enter the following parameters:
     1. `Stack Name`: Name your App, e.g. LANGCHAIN-AGENTS-ANALYSIS.
     2. `ProjectName`: The project name you want to use, i.e. Langchain-Agents.
-    3. `QAppUserId`: Choose the user you want to use for the Amazon Q for Business application (at the time of writing userId can be anything, i.e. example@example.com)
+    3. `GitRepositoryUrl`: The URL of the repository you want to analyze, i.e. https://github.com/aws-samples/langchain-agents.git.
-    4. `GitRepositoryUrl`: The URL of the repository you want to analyze, i.e. https://github.com/aws-samples/langchain-agents.git.
+    4. `IdcArn`: The ARN of the Identity Center you want to use to create the Amazon Q for Business application.
+You can find the ARN under Settings in the AWS Console under IAM Identity Center.
     5. `SshSecretName`: (Optional) The name of the secret in Secrets Manager that contains the SSH key for the repository.
 If none just leave this as the default 'None.'
     6. `SshUrl`: (Optional) The SSH URL of the repository you want to analyze, i.e. git@github.com:aws-samples/langchain-agents.git.
 If none just leave this as the default 'None.'